big-wisdom/Endeavor/README.md

           * Make schedules list endpoint heirarchical
           * Make schedules page hierarchical

+  * Not doing now
+    * Adjust repeating event front end data type to include possibility of every _ [day] of each month
+    * Adjust repeating event editor to include possibility of every _ [day] of each picker
+    * Adjust GetRepeatingEvents to calculate events for _ [day] of each month
   ----------------- HERE'S MY THINKING -----------------
   * I'm also wondering if I should update to have more complicated repeating events
     * On _ [day] of each month (on 3rd sunday of each month)